Dyr0tH/Dyr0tH/README.md

 🌱 I’m currently learning:

-   C, Python, JavaScript and Go
+   C++ Python and Rust

 🎉 I’m interested in things related to:

-   AWS React Kubernetes Docker
+   Machine learning, AI, software development

 ⚡ I like to use these tools:

-   Visual Studio Code, Github, Windows, Ubuntu, Arch, Linux, Android
+   Visual Studio Code, Github, Windows, Linux